reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 ```

-### E15xx: Profiles
+### E15xx: Routing profiles

-These errors are related to `fleet.profiles` property definition.
+These errors are related to routing locations and `fleet.profiles` property definitions.

 #### E1500